-The measures carried out by Eduardo Duhalde's administration -supported by Raúl Alfonsínuu since January 2002 has extremely exacerbated the recession.
+The measures carried out by Eduardo Duhalde's administration -supported by Raúl Alfonsín^[11] since January 2002 has extremely exacerbated the recession.
 This is the reason why unemployment and poverty have risen so critically.
-Was this situation predictable?
+Could this situation have been predicted?

-It certainly was.
-For that reason, those of us who were in charge of governing the country spent all the year 2001 struggling to avoid the default on the debt and the devaluation of the peso.
+It certainly could.
+For that reason, those of us who were in charge of governing the country spent all the year 2001 struggling to avoid the default on the debt and the devaluation of the peso^[12].
 However, was there any better alternative than the one eventually applied?
 Was not the default and currency crisis inevitable for Argentina?
-Furthermore, had not this already occurred on December 1, 2001 when the government imposed restrictions on cashing bank deposits?
+Furthermore, had not this already occurred when the bank curb was implemented on December 1, 2001?

-The alternative was to continue eliminating the fiscal deficit by forcing the provinces to reduce salaries in the same way that the Federal Government did in July 2001 and by cutting interest payment on public debt and by deferring capital maturity dates.
-This alternative certainly implied some degree of compulsiveness and rescheduling plans, the reduction of financial repayments.
-However, it was necessary to minimize the negative impact on the property rights of savers, investors and workers.
+The alternative was to continue eliminating the fiscal deficit, by forcing the provinces to reduce salaries in the same way that the Federal Government did in July 2001 and by cutting interest payment on public debt and by deferring capital maturity dates.
+These conditions would be achieved after carrying out an ordered debt-restructuring process, like the one launched on November 1, 2001.
+This alternative certainly implied some degree of compulsiveness and rescheduling plans, the reduction of financial repayments, and the flexibility regarding the change from pesos to US dollars.
+However, both processes needed to be implemented in an ordered way to have the lowest possible impact on the property rights of savers, investors and workers.

-To halt the critical run on the financial system, some temporary restrictions on cash withdrawal of deposits -which became known as corralito- had to be implemented on December 1, 2001.
+To halt the critical run on the financial system, some temporary restrictions -which became known as corralito- had to be implemented on December 1, 2001.
 This implied only a temporary control on transactions in foreign currencies, similar to the ones imposed by several countries between 1870 and 1930 via a measure called "suspension of convertibility".
 The corralito was a mere curb on cash withdrawals and financial transfers abroad.
-In fact, deposits did not lose their value and savers could use their funds to make payments within the country using debit cards, checks and inter account bank transfers.
+In fact, deposits did not lose their value and savers could use their funds to make payments within the country via debit cards, checks and inter account bank transfers.
 Furthermore, these methods of payment actually helped to improve tax administration.
-Far from aiming at a default on the debt or the termination of convertibility, the corralito focused on preserving the value and availability of savings while the government implemented the debt restructuring process and the national and provincial fiscal consolidation.
+Far from aiming at a default on the debt or the termination of convertibility as the system which enabled the free choice of currency, the corralito focused on preserving the value and availability of savings while the public debt restructuring process and the national and provincial fiscal re-adjustment plans were implemented.